mohdahsanrazakhan/react-for-5-yo/README.md

 The Virtual DOM (VDOM) is a key concept in React.js, and it's a programming concept that improves the performance and efficiency of updating the user interface (UI) in web applications.

+In simple words, the Virtual DOM (Document Object Model) in React is like a copy of the real web page but exists in memory.
+When you make changes to a web page using React, it doesn't directly update the actual web page you see in your browser.
+Instead, React first makes changes to this virtual copy, which is much faster to work with because it's in memory, not on the actual webpage.

+Once all the changes are made to the virtual DOM, React compares it to the real DOM to find the differences or updates.
+Then, it only applies these specific changes to the real web page, rather than updating the entire page.
+This process is much more efficient and helps make React applications fast and responsive.

+In essence, the Virtual DOM is a clever optimization technique that React uses to update web pages efficiently, making your web applications feel smooth and responsive to user interactions.

 ### Here's how the Virtual DOM works:

 - **Real DOM vs. Virtual DOM:**